Shavinder/Hugo_Repo/content/services/work_permit/index.md

 description : "Work permits are granted under many categories such as LMIA based, LMIA exempted, NAFTA, Open, Post Graduate & Intra-company transferee."
 ---

+This is the body text.
 Work permits are granted under many categories such as LMIA based, LMIA exempted, NAFTA, Open, Post Graduate & Intra-company transferee.